Thursday, July 7, 2016

 About Time, Part Four: Language – Science versus the Bible

-In previous columns in this series, we’ve looked at the clashes between the creation account and the Big Bang, between the Exodus account and biblical skeptics, and the biblical record of Israelite history versus the historical records of those nations around them.
+In previous columns in this series, we’ve looked at the creation account versus the Big Bang, the Exodus account and biblical skeptics, and the biblical record of Israelite history versus the historical records of those nations around them.
 No discussion about the claims of the Bible versus the claims of science and history would be complete without looking at human speech.

 The Bible says: